 How to get there: Reims is about 90 miles northeast of Paris.
 Take the TGV from Paris Est train station.
 Trains leave every thirty minutes or so.
 The trip takes about 45 minutes each way.

 A quick 30 minute hop from the Gare du Nord, Chantilly is one of Paris' most accessible day trips.
 Once home to Henri d’Orléans, the fifth son of King Louis Philippe I (known as the "Last King of France" following the 1848 revolution), the town's highlight is Henri's former dwelling, the opulent Domaine de Chantilly.
 The castle grounds are actually home to what were once two separate homes—the Petit Château, built in 1560 for the Duke of Montmorency, and the Grand Château, reconstructed after the Revolution for Henri—as well as a magnificent garden designed by Le Nôtre.
 Henri's greatest legacy, however, was the art collection he left behind.
 Now housed in Chantilly's Musée Condé, that collection includes works by Raphael, Poussin, and Delacroix (among many others), and is the second-largest group of antique paintings in France behind the Louvre.
 Finally, before you go—be sure to make time to savor a few bites of the whipped cream (preferably atop a cup of chocolat chaud) that bears the town's name.

 How to get there: Take the TGV from Paris Gare du Nord station to Chantilly.
 Trains leave every thirty minutes or so.
-The trip takes about 40 minutes each way.
+The 23-mile trip takes about 40 minutes each way.

 Weekly stories to bring context to your world and to your inbox